 A: No. Your membership fee helps us cover our facility operating costs, but do not go towards assisting those in financial need.
 Donations to our annual giving campaign help fund memberships, programs and services for those members who are experiencing financial hardship and qualify for assistance.
 The Rye Y has made a powerful promise to our community: no-one will be turned away from a Y program or activity because he or she can’t pay.

 Q: How much does it cost to become a member?

 A: Our membership fees vary depending on your category of membership.
 There is a one-time joining fee and monthly membership fees.
-Our bank draft payment method allows you to terminate your membership anytime with 30 days written notice.
+Our bank draft payment method allows you to terminate your membership anytime with 15 days notice.